-Most new models are plug-in hybrids (PHEVs), which manage a reasonable distance on electric power alone.
+Most new models are plug-in hybrids (PHEVs), which manage a reasonable distance on electric power alone, and their bigger batteries need to be recharged from a socket.
 You can also buy mild hybrids and range-extenders, although these are far less common than they were a few years ago.
 Our guide to hybrids takes you through each type in more detail.

 So which type of hybrid is best?
 That depends on your driving habits and budget, but all should save you money compared with a petrol or diesel model and tend to be less polluting.
-To compare thebest hybrid and electric cars, best hybrid SUVs, best hybrid and electric sports cars and best electric-only cars, take a look at our round-ups.
+Check out our roundups of the best hybrid SUVs, best hybrid estate cars and the best hybrid and electric sports cars, or visit our guide to the best electric-only cars.
 And below is our list of the best hybrid cars overall you can buy today.

-The Prius is seen by many as the ‘original hybrid’, and the fourth generation model is more efficient than ever.
+The Prius is seen by many as the original hybrid, and the fourth generation model is more efficient than ever.
 On the stringent new WLTP test cycle, it managed up to 67.2mpg, a figure only a couple of diesel engines can match.
-The Prius also impresses with its equipment levels (all cars get LED headlights, adaptive cruise control and a rear-view camera) and its comfortable, relaxing driving experience.
+The Prius also impresses with its equipment levels (all cars get auto high-beam, adaptive cruise control and a rear-view camera) and its comfortable, relaxing driving experience.
 It’s not the last word in fun - as you might expect - but it handles tidily and doesn’t have as much body roll as previous versions.

 Toyota has always been at the forefront of technology, but has also gained a reputation for conservative design.
 Perhaps the C-HR is evidence its stylists have caught up, because not only does it have an advanced hybrid powertrain, it also looks like no other crossover.
 Sharp lines, hidden rear door handles and a swooping roofline disguise the fact the C-HR is almost the size of a Nissan Qashqai, and it looks far sportier as a result.